jhpyle/docassemble/_docs/api.md

  - `subdivisionfirst` (optional): the user's state.
  - `subdivisionsecond` (optional): the user's county.
  - `subdivisionthird` (optional): the user's municipality.
  - `organization` (optional): the user's organization
  - `timezone` (optional): the user's time zone (e.g. `'America/New_York'`).
  - `language` (optional): the user's language code (e.g., `en`).

-Required privileges: `admin`
+Required privileges: `admin`.

 Responses on failure:
  - [403] "Access Denied" if the API key did not authenticate, or if the owner of the API key lacks `admin` privileges.
  - [400] "An e-mail address must be supplied." if the `username`